 When your dog comes when you call her, do not do anything that she does not like.
 That might include nail-clipping, putting the leash to leave the park, or yelling at her for pouncing on the neighbor’s cat.
 The last thing she did was come to you — you don’t want to punish that, you should reward it!
 You’ll have to be satisfied with telling her, in a nice, upbeat voice, what a rotten dog she is.
 Finally, the last bit of negative advice is to never chase after your dog.
 You do not want her to think that running away from you is a fun game.
 Whether she has a sock, you need to take her out of the park, or you just think it’s fun, chasing is not the answer.

 The major steps in teaching the recall are to introduce the cue and then practice in a huge number of different circumstances.
 Vary how far away you are from the dog and how many distractions there are.

 When you make one aspect harder, make the other one easier.
 You might use a long line for safety or as a gentle reminder of your existence, but don’t use it to tug your dog to you.
 If you need the line very often, you are pushing her too fast.
 Set your dog up for success.

-The rest of this article is for ABBA members only.
-Please log in or sign up for access.
-No guarantee is stated or implied in this article and if you follow any of the advice in it, you do so at your own risk.
+No guarantee is stated or implied in this article and (while it should be safe, done correctly) if you follow any of the advice in it without supervision, you do so at your own risk.
 If you ever feel that you, your dog, or others are at risk because of your dog, please seek the services of a professional dog trainer.